Hrithik Roshan

 The 2003 science fiction film Koi...
 Mil Gaya, for which Roshan won two Filmfare Awards, was a turning point in his film career; he later starred as the titular superhero in its sequels: Krrish (2006) and Krrish 3 (2013).
-He earned praise for his portrayal of a thief in Dhoom 2 (2006), Mughal emperor Akbar in Jodhaa Akbar (2008) and a quadriplegic in Guzaarish (2010).
-He achieved further commercial success by playing the lead in the 2011 drama Zindagi Na Milegi Dobara, the 2012 revenge drama Agneepath, the 2014 action thriller Bang Bang!, the 2019 biopic Super 30, and the 2019 action thriller War; the lattermost ranks as his highest-grossing release.
+He earned praise for his portrayal of an army officer in Lakshya (2004), a thief in Dhoom 2 (2006), Mughal emperor Akbar in Jodhaa Akbar (2008) and a quadriplegic in Guzaarish (2010).
+He achieved further commercial success with the comedy-drama Zindagi Na Milegi Dobara (2011), the revenge drama Agneepath (2012), the biopic Super 30 (2019), and action films directed by Siddharth Anand—Bang Bang!
+(2014), War (2019), and Fighter (2024).

+In 2025, Netflix released a four-part documentary series titled The Roshans.
+The series traces the artistic lineage from composer Roshan Lal Nagrath to his sons Rakesh Roshan and Rajesh Roshan, and Hrithik Roshan, reflecting on how the family’s creative output helped shape mainstream Bollywood music and cinema.

 Roshan has also performed on stage and debuted on television with the dance reality show Just Dance (2011).
 As a judge on the latter, he became the highest-paid film star on Indian television at that time.
 He is involved with a number of humanitarian causes, endorses several brands and products and has launched his own clothing line.
 Roshan was married for fourteen years to Sussanne Khan, with whom he has two children.

 Early life and background

-Roshan was born on 10 January 1974 in Bombay to a family prominent in Bollywood.
-He is of Punjabi and Bengali descent on his paternal side.
-Hrithik's paternal grandmother Ira Roshan was a Bengali.
-His father, film director Rakesh Roshan, is the son of music director Roshanlal Nagrath; his mother, Pinky, is the daughter of producer and director J. Om Prakash.
-His uncle, Rajesh, is a music composer.
-Roshan has an older sister, Sunaina, and was educated at the Bombay Scottish School.
+Roshan was born on 10 January 1974 in Bombay, in Maharashtra, India into the Roshan family, prominent in Hindi cinema.
+Roshan is of Punjabi and Bengali descent.
+Hrithik's paternal grandmother, Ira Nagrath (née Moitra) was a Bengali Brahmin from Kolkata and a singer by profession, while his paternal grandfather, Roshanlal Nagrath was from Gujranwala and a music director by profession.
+Hritik's father is film director, Rakesh Roshan; while his mother, Pinkie, is the daughter of producer and director, J. Om Prakash.
+His maternal grandmother was the sister-in-law of director, Mohan Kumar, himself the uncle of model-turned-actor, Deepak Parashar.
+His uncle, Rajesh Roshan, is a music composer whose daughter, Pashmina Roshan, is an actress.

+Roshan is informally referred to as Duggu, a nickname given by his grandmother Ira, who reversed his father Rakesh's nickname Guddu.
+Roshan has an older sister, Sunaina, and was educated at the Bombay Scottish School in Mahim.
 Roshan belongs to a Hindu family, though he considers himself more spiritual than religious.

 Roshan felt isolated as a child; he was born with an extra thumb fused to the one on his right hand, which led some of his peers to avoid him.
 He has stammered since the age of six; this caused him problems at school, and he feigned injury and illness to avoid oral tests.
 He was helped by daily speech therapy.
+His father has said that Roshan would lock himself up in the bathroom to pronounce sentences fluently.